(11 votes, average: 5.00 out of 5)

 Pro Tip: There may be multiple entry points or “Patient Zero” instances within the network, so thorough investigation and analysis are essential.

 The next step is to determine the attack variant.
-To figure out this, there are various tools that can help analyze the infected files and give you details about the specific type of ransomware.
+To figure out this, various tools can help analyze the infected files and give you details about the specific type of ransomware.

 Recommended: Phishing Attacks Explained: How to Spot and Prevent Online Scams?

-Further, there could be some serious consequences for not reporting the attack within a specified timeline.
-If you don’t, you have to pay some hefty fines and penalties.
+Further, there could be severe consequences for not reporting the attack within a specified timeline.
+You have to pay some hefty fines and penalties if you don’t.

 This step is crucial for responding to the ransomware attack.
 The first step is to check if you have backups available.
 But here’s the catch!
 Many organizations immediately turn to their backups to avoid paying the ransom.

-But hackers already knew this, and they often went one step ahead by encrypting or deleting the backups.
-So, it’s essential for organizations to take proactive measures to secure their backups.
+But hackers already knew this and often went one step ahead by encrypting or deleting the backups.
+So, organizations need to take proactive measures to secure their backups.
 One effective strategy is to maintain offline copies of backups.

 If you don’t have a viable backup, there’s one more way to get the data back.
-A number of decryption keys can be found at No More Ransom at no cost.
+Several decryption keys can be found at No More Ransom at no cost.
 Find if the decryption key for the ransomware you are dealing with is available.
 If found, you can use it to get the data back.

-If all of the above strategies fail, you’ll find yourself in the most troublesome situation: deciding on whether to pay the ransom or not.
+If all of the above strategies fail, you’ll find yourself in the most troublesome situation: deciding whether to pay the ransom.
 However, it’s completely illegal to do so.
-Instead, consult with law enforcement officials and cybersecurity professionals to figure out a solution.
+Instead, consult law enforcement officials and cybersecurity professionals to find a solution.

 Even with the above precautions, you can still become a victim of a ransomware attack.
 So, get Certera’s Cyber Security Services to eliminate all these chances and ensure full protection.